pay for your tickets fast and secure with contactless

 What happens if I use my mobile device to touch on, but then lose power before I can touch off?

-You will be charged to the end of the journey, however, if you contact our customer service team they will be able to issue you a refund.
+You will be charged to the end of your journey, however, if you contact our customer service team they will be able to issue a refund.

 need more help?

-Our customer services team are ready to help.
+Our customer services team are happy to help.